 Each student needs to either complete the first year of a college-level second language, or demonstrate an equivalent proficiency.
-At Augustana, this means you will need to complete the third term of the language (Spanish 103, German 103, etc...).
+At Augustana, this means you will need to complete the second semester of the language (Spanish 102, German 102, etc...) or the equivalent.

 If you have completed the fourth year of a language at the high school level, have scored a 4 or above on a language AP test, or have placed into a 201 or higher class on an Augustana placement exam, you already may have fulfilled the second language requirement.